Doors Open Ontario presenting sponsor

 Clergue Blockhouse

-The Clergue Blockhouse stands today as a reminder of two important periods in Sault Ste.
+The Clergue Blockhouse stands as a reminder of two important periods in Sault Ste.
 Marie's history.
-The base of the blockhouse contains exhibits on the city and the fur trade while the top floor showcases exhibits on the early industrialization of Sault Ste.
-Marie and the man who made it happen — Francis H. Clergue.
+The blockhouse base contains exhibits and information on the fur trade (the base was originally the powder magazine).
+The top floor exhibit showcases the early industrialization of Sault Ste.
+Marie and the man behind it — Francis H. Clergue.
+Clergue lived on the top floor.

 • Guided tours available